jseol073/OF-1010-Game/DEVELOPMENT.md

 For the Piece class, I also added ofPoint variables representing the top-left corner and bottom-right corner.
 I also removed the subclasses for the Block class because they turned out to be unnecessary.
 Moreover, I'm attempting to allow each Piece object to be clicked and dragged by the mouse which is still in the process.
 So, my next task would be to finish the mouse functions and then apply the logic in order to play the game.

+(4/24)
+Fixed bugs when generating some pieces.
+I added mouse functions such that a user can click and drag on a piece to the grid.
+So when a user drops a piece that is not on the grid then sets the piece to where it started.
+Also, when a piece gets dropped on the grid, I added a feature so that the piece cannot be moved by the user.
+My next task would be to, when a user drops a piece on the grid, store the where the pieces are on the grid in order to check when a row or column is full.